caffo/vipalert/README.md

 # ★  vip_alert.rb (wip)

-VipAlert is a ruby script that uses twillo to send you a text message when a message from someone important arrives in your gmail inbox.
+Ruby script that uses twillo to send you a text message when an email from someone important arrives in your gmail inbox.
 Poor man alternative to [Awayfind](https://www.awayfind.com/).

 Usable, but still a work in progress.